 - 11. The Committee shall review with the independent auditor (A) any audit problems or difficulties (including any restrictions on the scope of the independent auditor's activities or on access to requested information, and any significant disagreements with management); and (B) management's response.
 The review will also include discussion of the responsibilities, budget and staffing the Trust's internal audit function. - 12.
 The Committee shall set clear hiring policies for employees or former employees of the independent auditor. - 13.
 The Committee shall, as appropriate to carry out its duties, obtain advice and assistance from independent legal, accounting or other advisors.
 The Committee shall have full power and authority to retain such advisors as and when the Committee deems it appropriate to do so, and to authorize the payment of compensation any such advisors, without first seeking Trustees' approval. - 14.
 The Committee shall conduct an annual evaluation of its performance of its duties and the continuing adequacy of its charter.
-While the fundamental responsibility for the Trust's financial statements and disclosure rests with management and the independent auditor, the Committee shall review (A) major issues regarding accounting principles and financial statement presentations, including any significant changes in the Trust's selection or application of accounting principles, and major issues as to the adequacy of the Trust's internal controls and any special audit steps adopted in light of material control deficiencies; (B) analyses prepared by management and/or the independent auditor setting forth significant financial reporting issues and judgments made in connection with the preparation of the financial statements, including any, on the financial statements; (C) the effect of regulator and accounting initiatives, as well as off-balance sheet structures, if any, on the financial statements of the Trust; and (D) earnings press releases (paying particular attention to any use of "pro-forma," or "adjusted" non-GAAP information), as well as financial information and earnings guidance provided to analysts and rating agencies. - 15.
+While the fundamental responsibility for the Trust's financial statements and disclosure rests with management and the independent auditor, the Committee shall review (A) major issues regarding accounting principles and financial statement presentations, including any significant changes in the Trust's selection or application of accounting principles, and major issues as to the adequacy of the Trust's internal controls and any special audit steps adopted in light of material control deficiencies; (B) analyses prepared by management and/or the independent auditor setting forth significant financial reporting issues and judgments made in connection with the preparation of the financial statements, including analyses of the effects of alternative GAAP methods on the financial statements; (C) the effect of regulator and accounting initiatives, as well as off-balance sheet structures, if any, on the financial statements of the Trust; and (D) earnings press releases (paying particular attention to any use of "pro-forma," or "adjusted" non-GAAP information), as well as financial information and earnings guidance provided to analysts and rating agencies. - 15.
 The Committee shall establish procedures for (A) the receipt, retention and treatment of complaints received by the Trust regarding accounting, internal accounting controls, or auditing matters; and (B) the confidential, anonymous submission by employees of the Trust of concerns regarding questionable accounting or auditing matters. - 16.
 The Committee shall discuss the types of information to be disclosed and the type of presentation to be made in earnings press releases, as well as financial information and earnings guidance provided to analysts and rating agencies.
 The Committee need not, however, discuss in advance each earnings release.
 The Committee shall discuss at least Annual and Quarterly releases before they are published.

-FRONT OF PROXY CA ARD

-The Board recommends a vote FOR Item 1.
+FRONT OF PROXY CARD The Board recommends a vote FO PR Item 1.
 1. Election of two Trustees.

-1 FOR WITHHELD )

-FOR ALL NOMINEI ES ES WITHHELD FROM ALL NOMINEES Nominees (for the terms stated in the Proxy Stateme 01.
+FOR WITHHELD FOR □ ALL NOMINEES □ WITHHELD FROM ALL NOMINEES Nominees (for the terms stated in the Proxy Statement): 01.
 Ms. Susan J. Williams 02.
-Mr. Robert W. Pivik ent):

-For all nominees except as written above

-The Board recommends a vote AGAINST Item 2.

-2. Shareholder Proposal on Executive Compensation FOR AGAINST ABSTAIN

-3. Such other matters as may come before the meeting.

-IF NO CHOICE IS SPECIFIED, THIS PROXY WILL BE VOTED "FOR" THE NOMINATED TRUSTEES AND "AGAINST" PROPOSAL 2.
-PROXIES WILL BE VOTED AS DIRECTED OR SPECIFIED.

-PLEASE vote at once.
-It is important.
+Mr. Robert W. Pivik For all nominees except as written a above The Board recommends a vote AC GAINST Item 2.
+2. Shareholder Proposal on Executive Compensation FOR AGAIN NST ABSTAIN 3.
+Such other matters as may come before the meeting.
+IF NO CHOICE IS SPECIFIED, THAS DIRECTED OR SPECIFIED.
+HIS PROXY WILL BE VOTED "FOR" I THE NOMINATED TRUSTEES AND "AGAIN: ST" PROPOSAL 2.
+PROXIES WILL BE VOTED PLEASE vote at once.
+It is important nt.
 Please mark your choice in black ink.

-SIGNATURE DATE SIGNATURE DATE
+SIGNATURE DATE SIGNATURE DATE NOTE: CICNATUDE (C) MUCT CO DDDECDOND EVACTI V WITH NAME (C) AC IMPRINTED HEREON